Basic principles of genetic disease

 This topic review presents an overview of the types of genetic and genomic disorders that can occur and the types of tools available to evaluate them, along with links to detailed reviews in UpToDate that discuss these concepts.

 Terminology used to describe concepts in genetics and genomics is presented in a glossary.
-(See "Glossary of genetic terms".)
+(See "Genetics: glossary of terms".)

 BASIC PRINCIPLES OF MOLECULAR GENETICS